aliyun/terraform-provider-alicloud/website/docs/index.html.markdown

 * `vpc` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
 It's typically used to connect to custom VPC and VPN endpoints.

-* `cen` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+* `cbn` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
 It's typically used to connect to custom CEN endpoints.

 * `ess` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
 It's typically used to connect to custom Autoscaling endpoints.